 - 38% decrease in pedestrians crossing against the walk signal

 KCCI utilizes traffic patterns and crash data to identify potential sites and then works in collaboration with local government officials, schools, neighborhoods and organizations to explore their interest and support of this unique opportunity.
-You, too, can support this artful solution by donating to support or even sponsoring a Crosswalks to Classrooms installation.
-Click below to explore the various sponsorship levels.
+The following sites have been completed in Tallahassee thanks to numerous sponsors.

 - DeSoto Trail Elementary, Saturday, February 25, 2023, at 10:00 a.m.